Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 All cat-specific methods (member or static ones) are to be defined in the context of ``class_Cat`` (defined, as mentioned, in ``class_Cat.erl``).
 Defining a method automatically declares it, so no method should be explicitly exported (knowing WOOPER is to take care of it).

-The arity of member methods should be equal to the number of parameters they should be called with, plus one that is automatically managed by WOOPER and that corresponds to the (strictly private, never exported) state of that instance.
+The arity of member methods should be equal to the number of parameters they should be called with, plus one that is automatically managed by WOOPER and that corresponds to the (strictly private, never exported or sent to anyone) state of that instance.

 This ``State`` variable defined by WOOPER can be somehow compared to the ``self`` parameter of Python, or to the ``this`` hidden pointer of C++.
 That state is automatically kept by WOOPER instances in their main loop, and automatically prepended, as first element, to the parameters of incoming method calls.

 .. note:: To respect the principle of least astonishment, WOOPER demands that this first parameter is named exactly ``State`` (doing otherwise will result in a compile-time WOOPER error being issued).

-Some names are reserved for WOOPER; notably no user method should have its name prefixed with ``wooper``.

 .. comment In our example, the declarations could therefore result in: get_member_methods() ->